dsnahil/Lost-Humans-in-Wildlife/README.md

 - **Recall** on tiny, camouflaged humans improves by > 20% compared to single‑shot detection.
 - **Precision** maintained by filtering out rock/stump false positives.

-Some of the ouput images look like this:
+Some of the Ouput images look like this:

 ![image](https://github.com/user-attachments/assets/d6040d95-8b04-45f7-8f3e-ab43082061d0)